angshenting/scba-techcomm/SCBA_GCoC.md

 ## 6. Ethics And Deportment

 ### 6.1 Player’s Obligation
-All contestants in APBF Championships or Congress or Asia Cup are required to conform at all times to the highest standards of ethics and deportment.
-The APBF expects all teams and partnerships to play to win at all times and in all circumstances.
+All contestants in SCBA National Championships are required to conform at all times to the highest standards of ethics and deportment.
+The SCBA expects all teams and partnerships to play to win at all times and in all circumstances.
 All contestants (including non-playing captains) are also expected to accept the decisions made by the championship authorities in a courteous and sportsmanlike manner.

 While a team may rest its players and make other decisions for strategic reasons, it is not permissible for a partnership to play by design to obtain a session score inferior to that of its opponents, and the Tournament Appeals Committee shall have the authority to determine on such evidence as it considers sufficient whether a partnership has done so.
 Any such finding will constitute grounds for such penalties as may be imposed by the Appeals Committee, which shall also be empowered to recommend to the SCBA disqualify or suspend the offending contestant(s).